Healthy Homes Assessment Te Mata

 Home Assessments Te Mata for Rental Properties

-The consequences of not having the Healthy Home with regard to The Residential Tenancies Act and consequently being in the wrong of the tenant services ruling can have a significant impact for property managers and landlords.
-For professional advice, call today to schedule your rental property house assessment.
+The repercussions of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently falling on the wrong side of an Tenancy services ruling can be extremely costly for property managers and landlords.
+For specialist advice get in touch today to schedule your rental properties house evaluation.

 home assessments for rental properties